 How to cite this article:

 Contzen Pereira.
 Hypothermia induced reversible state of unconsciousness/insentience in snails (Achatina fulica) and the therapeutic effect of a meditative chant on this state.
-International Journal of Fauna and Biological Studies.
-2016; 3(1): 97-104.
+Int J Fauna Biol Stud 2016;3(1):97-104.